mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Terminating writers

 If you've found a good writer, congratulations, you're done!
-If you've paid them for some trial work and they're not up to snuff, you have to face the unpleasant business of terminating the relationship.
+In the more common case, you have to face the unpleasant business of terminating the relationship.
 The next section explains how to do this cordially and professionally:

 * [Part Five - Terminating Writers](/hiring-content-writers/5-terminating-writers/)

+---

+*Thanks to my writer, [Morgan Province](https://www.morganprovince.com/), for providing feedback for this article.*